MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/xbox-live-title-storage/storing-binary-blobs.md

 ---
-title: Storing a binary blob
+title: Storing a binary blob in Xbox Live Title Storage
 author: KevinAsgari
-description: Learn how to store a binary blob in Xbox Live Title Storage. ms.assetid: a0da36ef-5a5a-466d-80a8-e055ba7e4cdc ms.author: kevinasg ms.date: 04/04/2017
+description: Storing a binary blob in Title Storage, using PUT. ms.assetid: a0da36ef-5a5a-466d-80a8-e055ba7e4cdc ms.author: kevinasg ms.date: 04/04/2017